 Students can only thrive academically if their well being is a priority.
-Mr Rayner (Year 10 Leader), form tutors and I are fully committed to ensuring that students feel valued, trusted, secure and respected.
+Heads of Key stages, Year leaders, form tutors and all teachers at BSM are fully committed to ensuring that students feel valued, trusted, secure and respected.
 BSM students have a voice and they are heard.

 Form tutors are often the first in the line of communication and communication is key.
 The more we know, the more personalised a students school experience can be.

 The pastoral team is there to remove barriers to learning and smooth the way to ensure individuals needs are met.

 We look forward to supporting each child and strive to help them achieve their potential both pastorally and academically.